Ansible vs. Puppet: How Does Each Stack Up?

 Visibility

 Puppet’s interface was built with viewing, managing, and monitoring in mind.
-Impact Analysis (available in Continuous Delivery for Puppet Enterprise) will parse changes to your existing code, adding additional visibility.
+Puppet Impact Analysis, a premium feature for Puppet Enterprise, lets you see how changes to your existing infrastructure code could affect other parts of your system.

 Scalability

-Puppet’s reusable blocks of infrastructure as code (IaC) can apply policies at scale across complex IT environments.
-Because of this, Puppet is a fantastic platform for scaling for growth
+Puppet’s reusable blocks of IaC can apply policies at scale across complex IT environments.
+Because of this, Puppet is a fantastic platform for scaling automation to support business growth.

 Enterprise Support